How much did you pay for your movie ticket the last time you went to the theater?

 There are actually a number of sites that deal in unused gift cards, which you can use to get discounts on movie tickets.

-Millions of us are members of AAA.
-It’s a great service to have around while you’re out on the road, after all.
+It’s a great service to have around while you’re out on the road.

 This even goes for something like a union.
 You never know all the stuff your organization might be involved in, so don’t forget to check in on your benefits and see what you have available.